Azure/azure-powershell/README.md

 If there is a feature you would like to see in Azure PowerShell, please use the [`Send-Feedback`][SendFeedback] cmdlet, or file an issue in our [GitHub issues][GitHubIssues] page to provide the Azure PowerShell team direct feedback.

+## Telemetry

+Azure PowerShell collects telemetry data by default.
+Microsoft aggregated collected data to identify patterns of usage to identify common issues and to improve the experience of Azure PowerShell.
+Microsoft Azure PowerShell does not collect any private or personal data.
+You can opt-out of data collection with the [`Disable-AzDataCollection`](https://docs.microsoft.com/en-us/powershell/module/az.accounts/disable-azdatacollection) cmdlet.

 ## Contribute Code

 If you would like to become an active contributor to this project, please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines][ContributionGuidelines].